nzpi/UNET_Concrete_Crack_Critical_Width_Detection/README.md

 Currently the crack detection assumes 0.1mm -> 1 pixel, this can be scaled manually or if an additional reference object is provided in each picture, scaled to that object

+# How to use
+- Make an src, out and dataset folder
+- Copy all github files except output into the src folder
+- Make and populate a new train (label and image) and test folder in the dataset folder for your dataset
+- If images have not been labelled, to use the dip specified to label the images, label them by running python main.py --dip=example --tolabel with the images in the out/tolabel folder
+- Copy the labelled images into the train/label folder
+- Run python main.py --dataset=example --arch=example --gpu --train (for training)
+- Run python main.py --dataset=example --arch=example --dip=example --gpu --test (for testing)
+- Run python main.py --measure (for crack width detection)